 AKWESASNE – With her loving family by her side, Natasha J. “Wahiakwas” Francis, Snipe Clan, 41, of Recreation Road, Cornwall Island lost her courageous battle with cancer on Thursday evening, June 27, 2019 at Cornwall Community Hospital.

-To send flowers in memory of Natasha J. "Wahiakwas" Francis, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Natasha J. "Wahiakwas" Francis, please visit our Heartfelt Sympathies Store.

 Tasha was born June 24, 1978 in Cornwall, Ontario the daughter of Robert Francis and Emily Boots and was raised by her chosen parents and grandparents, Stanley and Elizabeth Francis.
 She attended local schools and graduated from St. Lawrence College with a degree in Computer Business.